 Irwin Federman has served as a director of the Company since November 1995.
 Mr. Federman has been a General Partner of U.S. Venture Partners, a venture capital firm, since April 1990.
 From 1988 to 1990, he was a Managing Director of Dillon Read & Co., an investment banking firm, and a general partner in its venture capital affiliate, Concord Partners.
-Mr. Federman is a director of Komag Incorporated, Western Digital Corporation, TelCom Semiconductor, Inc., SanDisk Corp., NeoMagic Inc. and a number of private companies.
-Mr. Federman received a B.S. from Brooklyn College.
+Mr. Federman is a director of Centillium Communications, Inc., Komag Incorporated, MMC Networks, Inc., NeoMagic Inc., Netro Corporation, Nuance Communications, Inc., QuickLogic, Inc., SanDisk Corp., and a number of private companies.
+Mr. Federman received a B.S. in Economics from Brooklyn College.

 Ray Rothrock has served as a director of the Company since November 1995.
 Mr. Rothrock has been a member of Venrock Associates, a venture capital firm, since 1988 and a General Partner of Venrock Associates since 1995.
-Mr. Rothrock is also a director of USinternetworking, Shym Technology, Qpass, Reciprocal and a number of private companies.
+Mr. Rothrock is also a director of USinternetworking, Fogdog Sports, Inc., and a number of private companies.
 Mr. Rothrock received a B.S. in engineering from Texas A&M University, an M.S. from the Massachusetts Institute of Technology and an M.B.A. from the Harvard Business School.